Make Sure You Have These Vitamins To Keep Your Veins Healthy

 Here are the top foods to reach for to get your vitamin E:

-1. Sunflower seeds
+- Sunflower seeds

 - Brazil nuts

 This family of vitamins is among the most important to strengthen your blood vessels and thus, prevent vein issues or at least keep them at bay if they’re already surfaced.
 For those who have a history of vein issues and blood clots in their family, vitamins B6 and B12 are particularly important.

 B6 and B12 work to get rid of excess homocysteine, which is an amino acid that, when built up too much, can lead to blood clotting.
 B3 shines in the spotlight when it comes to circulation.
 It also plays the role of reducing cholesterol in your blood.

 The B vitamins you’ll want to include in your daily life

 - Folic acid

-● Pantothenic acid
+- Pantothenic acid

 Well, you can opt for supplements, or get your healthy daily doses of the following foods:

-1. Brown rice
+- Brown rice

 - Sunflower seeds

 Though this vitamin doesn’t get quite the recognition that the others do, it is vital to your vein health.
 Vitamin K works to keep your blood flowing properly on a regular basis, but also post-injury.

 In addition, vitamin K helps to strengthen your capillaries (the walls of your blood vessels), and ensures that they do not break or bulge (as they tend to do when your veins have issues).
 Here’s a little fun fact for you: vitamin K got its name from the German word for blood clotting: koagulation.

-4. Brussels sprouts
+- Brussels sprouts

-6. Green beans
+- Green beans

-10. Soft cheese
+- Soft cheese

 Everyone loves vitamin C. It gets the most attention out of all the vitamins, but for a very good reason.
 Not only is vitamin C great for boosting your immune system, but it is also great for your vein health.

+How so?
 First of all, it is a great promoter of blood circulation and the healing of vein membranes.
 It keeps the walls of veins strong as well, and it helps your body with the production of collagen, which is a crucial protein your body needs to properly function.

-1. Chili peppers
+- Chili peppers

-3. Sweet yellow peppers
+- Sweet yellow peppers